-In order to detect acoustic-tagged Atlantic sturgeon in the vicinity of pile-driving activities, four VEMCO VR2W acoustic monitoring receivers were deployed equidistant across the river and approximately in line with the pile-driving locations (one receiver on the west side of the river was not recovered; see Figure 12 in JASCO 2012).
-Each receiver had a detection range of at least 500 meters, within which the presence, identity (tag number) and residence time of individual tagged sturgeon were recorded by the receivers.
+In order to detect acoustic-tagged Atlantic sturgeon25 in the vicinity of pile-driving activities, four VEMCO VR2W acoustic monitoring receivers were deployed equidistant across the river and approximately in line with the pile-driving locations (one receiver on the west side of the river was not recovered; see Figure 12 in JASCO 2012).
+Each receiver had a detection range of at least

-&lt;sup>17 Atlantic and shortnose sturgeon are tagged by researchers authorized to conduct such tagging through issuance of permits pursuant to Section 10 of the ESA.
+25 Atlantic and shortnose sturgeon are tagged by researchers authorized to conduct such tagging through issuance of permits pursuant to Section 10 of the ESA.
 The PIDP did not involve tagging any sturgeon but the receivers would detect sturgeon in the range of the receivers that were carrying appropriate tags.
 We do not have an estimate of the total number of sturgeon that are outfitted with compatible tags or the ratio of tagged to untagged sturgeon generally, or in the project area specifically.